EmaSuriano/react-hotkey-tooltip/README.md

 ![Example](asset/Demo.gif)

+WARNING: Try to not use the same shortcut in the same screen, due to the hotkeys with the same combination will be overwritten by the last one define.
+This is the default behaviour of mousetrap.

 ## Why you should use it?

 When working with hotkeys in a React application we will find many problems when trying to implement it: